deveshm/connormcgarr.github.io/_posts/2018-01-12-Hero-To-Zero.md

 ---
 Introduction:
 ---
 "Wait, Kali Linux is the same thing as Linux?"
-I remember the sheer embarrassment hitting my face.
+I can still recall the sheer embarrassment hitting my face.
 This was me, a 20 year old novice in August of 2017, at one of my school's Cyber Defense Club meetings.
 In the world of information security, where there are ground breaking developments everyday- I had just came to the realization there in fact is more than one distribution of Linux.
 In this moment I realized I was being left in the dust by my peers, and a change was needed.
 This is the first of many events that propelled me to the elation I felt when I read the words "...allow us to be the first to congratulate you on your OSCP certification" in an email from Offensive Security.
 How did that befuddled young man obtain one of the industry's most elite certifications?
 In this blog post, I am going to elaborate a little on my background at the time I passed my OSCP in September.
 Provided also: My pathway to the cert, various resources I found useful, and I want to debunk a few myths I encountered on my journey that almost deterred me from the challenge.

 Pre-PWK/OSCP Background
 --